-- Is there a plan?
+(a) Is there a plan?
 Yes...[1]
 In Part...[1/2] No...[0]

-Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Hawaii's pelagic longline fisheries are managed under a Fishery Management Plan (FMP) for pelagic fisheries of the western Pacific region prepared and amended as needed by the Western Pacific Fishery Management Council.
-This plan meets the "national standards" of the Magnuson-Stevens Fishery Conservation and Management Act (MSA) that state long-term management objectives for U.S. fisheries.
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Hawaii longline fisheries operate under a Fishery Management Plan (FMP) for pelagic fisheries of the western Pacific region.
+The Western Pacific Fishery Management Council (Council) prepares the FMP, any subsequent FMP amendments that evaluate alternatives and propose a preferred alternative to the National Oceanic and Atmospheric Administration (NOAA) for review, action, rule-making and implementation by the Secretary of Commerce.
+This plan conforms to the national standards of the Magnuson-Stevens Fishery Conservation and Management Act (MSA) that state long-term management objectives for U.S. fisheries.